aelvan/Imager-Craft/README.md

 ### runTasksImmediatelyOnAjaxRequests [bool]
 *Default: `true`*
 Craft automatically runs any pending tasks on normal site requests, but not on ajax-request, leaving any optimization tasks that Imager has created in a queue that is run on the next CP request.
-By default Imager solves this by triggering `runPendingTasks` menually if the request was an ajax request, and a task was created (curl needed).
+By default Imager solves this by triggering `runPendingTasks` manually if the request was an ajax request, and a task was created (curl needed).

 If you for some reason want to disable this behavior, change this setting to `false`.